8cH9azbsFifZ/docker-vx1700/README.md

 # docker-vx1700

+Contains software to control and program the Vertex VX-1700

+- Status: WIP

 # Use CE77WIN
-- Software to programm the VX-1700
+- Software to programm the VX-1700 (binaries included, as stuff may vanish from internet...)

 # Hardware
 - Preparation for CAT: Make sure S4002 and S4003 or in Position "A" (cf. manual)